watspeed/cloud-computing-security-essentials/lab4/lab4-guide2.md

 ## You have successfully completed the lab

-To confirm your completion and receive credit for this lab, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for each task.
+To confirm your completion and receive credit for this lab, go to the **Lab Validation** tab in the navigation bar at the top of this guide and confirm that all four tasks have validated.